smartSenseSolutions/xfsc-workshop/Exercise-1/frontend_readme.md

 docker ps
 ```

--   Copy the container ID with Image name `gaia-x-ui`, and stop the Container using:
+-   Copy the container ID with Image name `smart-x-ui`, and stop the Container using:

 ```sh
 docker stop {container-id}